 Office hours can be used to workshop application narratives, get live help navigating the application, or to discuss your residency project or portfolio.
 We are also more than happy to help you with selection or preparation of work samples: including exporting to compatible file formats.
 “In person” office hours can also be made available on-site at the Terradise Nature Center Office upon request: including for artists who need our support photographing & documenting your work.

-Fifteen total hours of technical support is available on a first-come first-served basis.
-Artists needing support or wishing for a draft review are encouraged to contact TEAR Coordinator Jess Lamar Reece Holler at terradisenaturecenter at gmail dot com with “TEAR Residency 2023” in the subject line to arrange for a time to talk.
+Limited additional hours of 1:1 technical support to artist-applicants will be available on a first-come first-served basis.
+Artists needing support or wishing for a draft review are encouraged to contact Terradise Environmental Arts Residency Coordinator Jess Lamar Reece Holler at terradisenaturecenter at gmail dot com with “Terradise Environmental Arts Residency 2024” in the subject line to arrange for a time to talk.

 Frequently Asked Questions (FAQs)

-QUESTION: “I don’t currently live in Marion or Morrow Counties; but I am from there or work there — can I still apply!”
+QUESTION: “I don’t currently live or work in the Sandusky Plains Region of North-Central Ohio — Marion, Morrow, Crawford, or Wyandot Counties; but I am from there, or have ancestors who are from there — can I still apply?!”

-Update for TEAR 2023: For 2023, we have a bit more flexibility to potentially open our applications to artists residing in states other than Ohio with historic or ancestral ties to Marion or Morrow County.
-We are especially interested in seeing applicants from indigenous artists with historic ties to North-Central Ohio — such as members of the Wyandotte tribes of Oklahoma & Kansas — who hold deep & ongoing relationships with settler-stolen land along the Whetstone River.
-However, in most situations, we are not set up to provide housing for artists; as such, our priority will still be supporting Ohio artists local to the region who can travel to Terradise; but we encourage all interested artists who are from, living, or working in Marion County to apply.
+Update for TEAR 2024: For 2024, we have even more flexibility to open our applications to artists residing in states other than Ohio with historic or ancestral ties to the Sandusky Plains Region (Marion, Wyandot, Crawford, and/or Morrow Counties) in North-Central Ohio.
+We are especially interested in seeing applicants from indigenous artists with historic ties to North-Central Ohio — such as members of the Wyandotte tribes of Oklahoma & Kansas — who hold deep & ongoing relationships with settler-stolen land along the Whetstone // Olentangy River, & the ancient, tended Sandusky Plains prairie formation that sustained our local ecology for centuries.
+However, in most situations, we are not set up to provide housing for artists; as such, our priority will still be supporting North-Central Ohio artists local to the region who can travel to Terradise; but we encourage all interested artists who are from, living, or working in our four-county service area to apply.
 Make a case for yourself, & we’ll be happy to hear it!

 Our application question on “County” reads: